Low carb and keto

 If necessary

-If adding salt and water does not completely eliminate heart palpitations, your symptoms might be related to stress hormones being released to maintain blood sugar levels (if you’re on diabetes medication, see the section below).26 This is often a temporary problem that occurs as the body adapts to a lower-carb diet, and will likely go away within a week or two.27
+If adding salt and water does not completely eliminate heart palpitations, your symptoms might be related to stress hormones being released to maintain blood sugar levels (if you’re on diabetes medication, see the section below).

 In the uncommon situation that the problem persists – and the palpitations are bothersome to you – try to slightly increase your carb intake.
 This will reduce the effect of the low carb diet somewhat, so it’s a trade-off.

-It’s possible that supplementing with magnesium may decrease palpitations, though the evidence is very weak.28 Taking up to 400 mg of magnesium per day (the recommended dietary allowance, or RDA) is safe for people with normal kidney function.
+It’s possible that supplementing with magnesium may decrease palpitations, though the evidence is very weak.

 Important note if on medication for diabetes or high blood pressure